ethering/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 Access tokens obtained through authentication are created with a specific set of scopes.
 Starting with version 0.11, the "CREATE GLOBAL" scope is requested.
 If you authenticated with an older version of BaseMount, your stored access token may not contain the scope needed for write-mode.
-To solve this, you need to delete your current configuration (by using `basemount --remove-config [--config=<config>]`) and run BaseMount again to re-authenticate.
+To fix this, you need to delete your current configuration (by using `basemount --remove-config [--config=<config>]`) and run BaseMount again to re-authenticate.

 ### Creation of new BaseSpace Sequence Hub entities